 At $1 per day, the price would be $600 per person for the 20 months of treatment that many people with DR-TB require.
-In comparison, today, the lowest price that J&J charges for 20 months of bedaquiline is nearly $1,200—more than $2 per day—which is what J&J is calling their ‘special effort’ price.
-This high price could affect the scale-up of the drug in countries affected by the DR-TB epidemic, including those that are still using the suboptimal regimen that has achieved treatment success rates of only 55% for people with MDR-TB and 34% for people with extremely DR-TB (XDR-TB).
+In comparison, today, the lowest price that J&J charges for 20 months of bedaquiline is nearly $1,200—more than $2 per day—which is what J&J is calling their ‘special effort’ price.2 This high price could affect the scale-up of the drug in countries affected by the DR-TB epidemic, including those that are still using the suboptimal regimen that has achieved treatment success rates of only 55% for people with MDR-TB and 34% for people with extremely DR-TB (XDR-TB).
 At this price, bedaquiline is still unaffordable in many low- and middle-income settings, which are hardest hit by DR-TB – especially considering that bedaquiline is just one of several drugs required to treat DR-TB, driving the total treatment cost far higher.
-Additionally, this ‘special effort’ price is only available to eligible countries through the Global Drug Facility (GDF), an organisation run by the Stop TB Partnership that supplies TB drugs to low- and middle-income countries.
-J&J has not been transparent about their pricing policies outside this list of countries.
+Additionally, this ‘special effort’ price is only available to eligible countries through the Global Drug Facility (GDF), an organisation run by the Stop TB Partnership that supplies TB drugs to low- and middle-income countries.3 In July 2018, South Africa became the first and only country to access this deal outside of GDF.4 J&J has not been transparent about their pricing policies outside this list of countries.

 3. Who contributed what to the development of BDQ?